New Santa Clara County COVID health order leaves 49ers without home

 County officials said they are seeing the highest case rate than any other county in the Bay Area, which is why they’re adding these restrictions.

-The new health orders also reduce the indoor capacity of all stores to 10%, grocery & pharmacy to 25%, and outdoor gatherings are limited to 100 people.
+The new health orders also reduce the indoor capacity of all stores to 10 percent, grocery & pharmacy to 25 percent, and outdoor gatherings are limited to 100 people.

 Additionally, people must quarantine for 14 days after traveling more than 150 miles before returning to the county.